Skip to content

 “I did not go to my car to change them because I did not have a car.
 I walked to the store that is only about a 5 minute walk, and I was not going to make my baby sit in poop while I finished shopping.

-“Final edit: I changed my baby on the table because I wasn’t going to allow my infant to sit in shit while I put my groceries back and walked home.
+“Final edit: I changed my baby on the table because I wasn’t going to allow my infant to sit in mess while I put my groceries back and walked home.
 I realize changing her on the table was not the best idea, but it was my only option.
 I could not change her on the floor of the men’s room with my other baby still on me, and the store manager told me it was alright and they will sanitize as soon as I was done.
 I also did not think to ask to use the women’s changing station.
 I recognize that I, as a 6’7 male, and intimidating and even with my two babies I thought it would be an issue.
 In the future I will make sure to ask, thank you for everyone who suggested it.
+It’s disheartening to see the backlash against breastfeeding policies, as they can often make parents feel unwelcome in public spaces.
+Positive support for breastfeeding can foster a more inclusive environment, allowing mothers to nurse comfortably.
+By promoting understanding and acceptance, we can help create a culture where all parents feel supported in their choices.

 “Just to add, I didn’t ask if I was an a**hole for changing my daughter on the table, and I don’t particularly care if you think I am.
 I asked if I was the a**hole for how I responded to the woman.
 Thank you.